HIPAA Notice of Privacy Practices

 With Your Authorization

-Other uses and disclosures of your PHI not described above will be made only with your written authorization.
+Other uses and disclosures of your PHI not described in this Notice, including most uses for marketing and any sale of PHI, will be made only with your written authorization.
 You may revoke your authorization at any time by submitting a written request to our office.

 Your Rights Regarding Your PHI